- Home

 (iii) in accordance with Rules R277-700 and R277-404;

-(f) may not issue transcripts under the name of a third party provider; and
+(f) may not issue transcripts under the name of a third-party provider; and

-(g) shall record teaching assignments by November 15 annually consistent with Rule R277-484 and Section R277-312-3, either directly or through a partner school in accordance with Subsection (20)(b).
+(g) shall record teaching assignments in CACTUS or USIMS by October 13 annually consistent with Rule R277-484 and Section R277-312-3.

-(21) An LEA that offers an online program or school as a provider under the program:
+(22) An LEA that offers an online program or school as a provider under the program:

 (a) shall employ only educators licensed in Utah as teachers;